hpi-epic/gpucsl/docs/How-to-implement-a-new-ci-test.md

 ## Extend CLI (optional)

-Depending on how you want to use GPUCSL you want to extend the CLI (if you just want to call it from python you can ignore this step).
+Depending on how you want to use GPUCSL you want to extend the CLI (if you just want to call it from Python you can ignore this step).
 You mainly have to extend the command line parser (gpucsl/pc/command_line_parser.py) with the arguments you need.
-The parser basically used the argparse package, so please refer to https://docs.python.org/3/library/argparse.html on how to use it.
+The parser uses the argparse package, so please refer to https://docs.python.org/3/library/argparse.html on how to use it. basically used the argparse package, so please refer to https://docs.python.org/3/library/argparse.html on how to use it.

 One mandatory step will be to add a new distribution flag (example for distribution flag: gaussian).
 Then you have to extend the function `gpucsl_cli`